splunk/public-o11y-docs/admin/admin-onboarding/phase1/phase1-arch-gdi.rst

 Set up Log Observer Connect for Splunk Cloud Platform or Splunk Enterprise
 ================================================================================================

-If your organization has an entitlement for Splunk Log Observer Connect Splunk Observability Cloud can automatically relate logs with infrastructure and trace data.
-To set up Log Observer Connect, see :ref:`logs-set-up-logconnect` or :ref:`logs-scp`.
+If your organization has an entitlement for Splunk Log Observer Connect, Splunk Observability Cloud can automatically relate logs to infrastructure and trace data.

+See :ref:`logs-set-up-logconnect` or :ref:`logs-scp`.

 .. _phase1-dashboards-detectors:

 Review the default dashboards and detectors
 ==========================================================

-Splunk Observability Cloud automatically adds the built-in-dashboards for each integration you use once it 50,000 ingest data points.
+Splunk Observability Cloud automatically adds built-in-dashboards for each integration you use once it ingests 50,000 data points.
 Review these built-in dashboards when they are available.

 Splunk Observability Cloud also automatically adds the auto-detect detectors that correspond to the integrations you are using.
 You can find auto-detect detectors under :guilabel:`Alert & Detectors` then :guilabel:`Detectors`.
 They are marked with a :guilabel:`Auto` icon.
 You can copy the auto-detect detectors and customize them.

-See :ref:`dashboards` and :guilabel:`_autodetect`.
+See :ref:`dashboards` and :ref:`autodetect`.

 Next step
 ===============